core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Implementation Compliance

-Like in {{RFC8613}}, HKDF SHA-256 is the mandatory to implement HKDF.
+Like in {{RFC8613}}, HKDF SHA-256 is the mandatory-to-implement HKDF.

 An endpoint may support only the group mode, or only the pairwise mode, or both.